ronfriedhaber/drucker/README.md

 # Drucker

-`drucker` is a tiny Rust helper crate that builds safe command lines for [`lp`](https://www.cups.org/doc/options.html) / `lpr` so that you can send text or files to a CUPS compatible printer without sprinkling shell escaping logic throughout your application.
+`drucker` is a tiny Rust helper crate that builds safe command lines for [`lp`](https://www.cups.org/doc/options.html) and `lpr`, letting you send text or files to a CUPS compatible printer without hand-written shell escaping.

 ## Features

 * Shell-safe command construction for `lp` (default) or `lpr`.
-* Simple option struct for destination, copies, title, and arbitrary `-o key=value` job options.
+* Simple `DruckerOptions` builder for destination, copies, title, and arbitrary `-o key=value` job options.
-* Ability to print raw text (written to a temp file) or an existing file.
+* Print raw text (written to a temp file) or an existing file path.
-* Optional integration tests that exercise real printers when the required commands are available.

 ## Supported Platforms